rabeezarre/window-mgmt-vue/README.md

 To set up and run the frontend, execute the following commands:

-1. Install the necessary dependencies:
+1. Install the necessary dependencies in the root of the project:

 ```npm install```